A Guide to Personal Knowledge Management with Capacities

 The last benefit is the most valuable one: boosting your productivity in your creative endeavors.
 Imagine the situation when you have to write an article on a specific subject.
 For many people, this means starting long and intense research to generate ideas to write about.
 This step is often overlooked and not accounted for.
 But it’s probably more than 50% of the work.

 Instead, make use of the ideas you have already had.
-Every entity in your knowledge graph is a piece of information you have already processed, one that you own in some way.
+Every object in your knowledge graph is a piece of information you have already processed, one that you own in some way.
 And this asset is growing every day.

 You will appreciate this when you experience it yourself for the first time.
 This is what this process could look like: